 - Which areas of your mouth are bonded

 - Whether you attend your regularly scheduled dental appointments (twice each year)

 - Your dietary choices

-How long your dental bonding lasts is mostly up to how well you care for your teeth.
-Avoid acidic or sugary foods, as these can wear on your teeth.
-If you enjoy fruit, brush and floss your teeth soon after so plaque or bacteria does not have the chance to grow.
+How long your dental bonding lasts is largely determined by how well you care for your teeth.
+Acidic and sugary foods are bad for your teeth.
+Brush and floss your teeth immediately after eating fruit to prevent plaque and bacteria from growing.

 Also avoid chewing ice, hard candy, grinding your teeth or biting down too hard, all of which can chip the bonding material.

-And of course, maintaining a consistent and thorough oral hygiene routine is of utmost importance.
-The healthier the natural tooth material around the bonding material remains, the longer the restoration will last.
+Maintaining a consistent and thorough oral hygiene routine is also essential.
+The longer the restoration lasts, the healthier the natural tooth material surrounding the bonding material remains.

 What are the benefits of dental bonding?

 You could benefit from the following advantages if you decide to use dental bonding to make your smile more appealing: